georgik/LampAndroidApp/README.md

 yout configuration.

 - MainActivity.serverUri - set to your MQTT server
-- MainActivity.clientId - set to your Client ID at MQTT server
 - LampMqttService.subscriptionTopic - MQTT topic where state of relay is being broadcasted
 - LampMqttService.publishTopic - MQTT topic where client can send request to change state of relay